 These twice-baked Italian cookies are known for holding their shape after dunking.
 After dinner, serve these crusty biscuits with a dessert wine, milk, tea, hot chocolate, coffee or espresso.

 If you love the beautiful flavor of pumpkin, try these exciting seasonal recipes.
-They’ll fill your home with delicious comforting aromas and tickle your taste buds.
-Print out your favorites for later.
-Pin them to Pinterest.
+They’ll fill your home with delicious, comforting, fall aromas and tickle your taste buds.

-If you too enjoyed these special treats, give them a 5-star rating in the comments.
+If you enjoyed these special treats, give them a 5-star rating in the comments.
 Then be a recipe hero!
 Share it with a friend.
+Pin it to Pinterest.

 pumpkin biscotti